 No Way Out - Domestic Violence & How it Leads to Suicide

 In most cases, the direct victim isn't the only one who suffers.
 Many children who are in households where domestic violence occurs attempt suicide.
-Children are deeply affected by the physical and emotional abuse.
-They also feel powerless, and have an increased likelihood of depression.
+Children are deeply affected by physical and emotional abuse.
+They also feel powerless and have an increased likelihood of depression.
 They may seek to end their own pain and escape from the toxic environment of a violent household by taking their own life.

 "Survivors of intimate partner violence are

 twice as likely to attempt suicide multiple times."